NeonDistrict/circle-integration/README.md

 ## Connecting to the Server

-1. Inside the `/src/` directory is a file called `circle_integration_client.js` this file should be included on the game server to make calls to the circle integration server.
+Inside the `/src/` directory is a file called `circle_integration_client.js` this file should be included on the game server to make calls to the circle integration server.
 Note that this file should not be given to the client, all purchases must go through a game server which authenticates the user.

-### /purchase
+### purchase()

 Creates a new purchase.
 Upon success returns an `internal_purchase_id`.
 If a 3D-Secure redirect is required it will also return a `redirect` field with a url that the player should be sent too.
 Note that `/purchase_finalize` must be called after being redirected back.